iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 11 | Persistent Memory
 =================================================

+The Persistent Memory class controls the non-volatile memory.
+You can use this class to revert the motor to factory defaults.

     .. table:: Persistent Memory
         :widths: 8 18 15 10 5 50
         :class: tight-table